CodeReviewDAO/dxd_codereview/Reviews/318 - Cross Chain Token Bridge-Staking as a Service Solutions/6 - Cross Chain Token Bridge - Staking as a Service Solutions/README.md

 ## Contribution Policies

-Pull requests and Issues are enabled on the repositories, and also the project contains CONTRIBUTING.md and SECURITY.md.
+Pull requests and Issues are enabled on the repositories, however the frontend repository does not contain CONTRIBUTING.md and SECURITY.md files, and OP should fix it before final submission.

 Requirement | Finding
 ------------ | -------------
-OSS contribution best practices | PASS
+OSS contribution best practices | PASS with Notes

 # Coding Standards